Chapter 12:

 “Hang on, hang on!
 We worked together, but…I had nothing to do with human trafficking!
 We don’t all…work doing the same thing.”

 “…” Blood boiling, Amala gripped the obese man up in her telekinetic clutches and swung him over to the side of the room!
 “You’re…you’re all guilty!”
 Pressure from the mysterious haze crushing Joffe on all sides wasn’t even the most terrifying thing at that moment.
-Below him, held up only by that magical mist, was a 20 story drop to the unforgiving earth!
+Below him, held up only by that magical mist, was a 20 story drop to the street!
 “Where are the others?!
 I’m sure if you know about me…then they’re probably hiding too!”

 Part 4